sopatz/USCityPopByCounty/README.md

-# US City Populations By County
+# US City Populations by County
 An interactive map of each county in the US.
 Clicking on a county will list the most populous communities in that county and show each of their locations within the county.

 Uses ACS 1-Year urban population data